PhilCPH/Python_Twitter-Sentiment-Analysis-and-ML/README.md

-# Social Data Science Semester 2020 - Group Assignment
+# Social Data Science Semester 2020
 ## From informal to formal: Using Twitter Sentiments to predict stock prices

-### Philipp, Merle, Kevin
-In this project we have chosen to predict stock development based on a Twitter sentiment analysis which is sourced by COVID-19 related keywords and relate it to COVID-19 infections and deaths over the same timeframe.
+In this project it was chosen to predict stock development based on a Twitter sentiment analysis which is sourced by COVID-19 related keywords and relate it to COVID-19 infections and deaths over the same timeframe.

 Our problem statement was:
 > Can COVID-19 related sentiments, measured via Twitter, in combination with actual case and death counts predict current and future stock market development in the US?

-In this project we’re working with three datasets:
+In this project three datasets were used:
 - COVID-19 cases in the US (https://github.com/nytimes/covid-19-data)
 - a Twitter dataset based on COVID-19 related keywords (https://zenodo.org/record/3723940#.X6xa7y2X-34)
 - S&P 500 data (Yahoo Finance)